-Intriguing tales from the past are revealed through contemporary art in a new exhibition at Felbrigg Hall in 2017.
+Intriguing tales from the past were revealed through contemporary art in an exhibition at Felbrigg Hall in 2017.

-Contemporary artworks by a sculptor, a woodcarver and a film maker are set to bring some of the intriguing stories of Felbrigg Hall to life in a new exhibition.
+Contemporary artworks by a sculptor, a woodcarver and a film maker brought to life some of the intriguing stories of Felbrigg Hall in a new exhibition.

 As part of the National Trust’s Trust New Art Programme, and in partnership with the Norfolk Contemporary Art Society (NCAS), 250 artists applied for the opportunity to undertake a residency that would give them special behind the scenes access to the house and its archives to create new perspectives on its history through contemporary art.

 In the past, the families who lived at Felbrigg had a tradition of commissioning new work from artists and craftspeople.
-The artworks created for 'The Makers' exhibition, continues this tradition.
+The artworks created for 'The Makers' exhibition, continued this tradition.

 " The artworks created for 'The Makers' exhibition, which will be displayed throughout the house... gives visitors the chance to see Felbrigg in a new light.
 Each artist has produced something very different."

 Florence Kennard, Alec Stevens and Alida Sayer were the artists chosen for their creative ideas and experience.
-After months of immersing themselves in the stories of Felbrigg, their work will go on show from April 22 until 29 October 2017.
+After months of immersing themselves in the stories of Felbrigg, their work was on show from April 22 until 29 October 2017.